Thermadiag/seq/docs/tiny_string.md

 ## Motivation

 Why another string class?
-I started writing tiny_string to provide a small and relocatable string class that can be used within [seq::cvector](cvector.md).
+I started writing tiny_string to provide a small and relocatable string class that can be used with a compressed vector class (now moved to [stenos](https://github.com/Thermadiag/stenos) library).
-Indeed, gcc std::string implementation is not relocatable as it stores a pointer to its internal data for small strings.
-In addition, most std::string implementations have a size of 32 bytes (at least msvc and gcc ones), which is unnecessary when considering a compressed container.
+Indeed, libstdc++ std::string implementation is not relocatable as it stores a pointer to its internal data for small strings.
+In addition, most std::string implementations have a size of 32 bytes (at least msvc and libstdc++ ones), which is unnecessary when considering a compressed container.
 Therefore, I started working on a string implementation with the following specificities:
 -	Relocatable,
 -	Small footprint (16 bytes on 64 bits machine if possible),
 -	Customizable Small String Optimization (SSO),
 -	Higly optimized for small strings (fast copy/move assignment and fast comparison operators).

 It turns out that such string implementation makes all flat containers (like `std::vector` or `std::deque`) faster (at least for small strings) as it greatly reduces cache misses, memory allocations, and allows optimization tricks for relocatable types.
+Within the seq library, all containers are aware of this property and are much faster with `seq::tstring` instead of `std::string`.
 The Customizable Small String Optimization is also very convenient to avoid unnecessary memory allocations for different workloads.

 For the rest of the documentation, only standard `char` strings are considered.

 ## Size and bookkeeping

-By default on 64 bits machines, a tiny_string contains enough room to store a 16 bytes string, therefore a length of 15 bytes for null terminated strings.
+By default on 64 bits machines, a `tiny_string` contains enough room to store a 16 bytes string, therefore a length of 15 bytes for null terminated strings.
 Starting version 1.2 of *seq* library, tiny_string does not store any additional bytes for internal bookkeeping.
 The fact that a string MUST be null terminated allows some tricks in order to use the full string size for SSO.

 This means that the default `seq::tstring` has a size of 16 bytes and can hold a small string of...
 16 bytes (including trailing 0).